caddev01/christi/README.md

     - timer and score card created, footer size to be adjusted.
     - footer size adjusted
     - Create a profile page for users
-    - *Create a general dashhboard for users results and activities*
+    - Create a general dashhboard for users results and activities
-    - Start backend...
+    - *Starting backend...*
 ]

 Tools to use{